awsdocs/elb-application-load-balancers-user-guide/doc_source/tutorial-target-ecs-containers.md

 1. Complete the **Configure Load Balancer** page as follows:

-   1. For **Name**, type a name for your load balancer\.
+   1. For **Name**, enter a name for your load balancer\.

       The name of your Application Load Balancer must be unique within your set of Application Load Balancers and Network Load Balancers for the region, can have a maximum of 32 characters, can contain only alphanumeric characters and hyphens, and must not begin or end with a hyphen\.

-   1. For **Scheme**, an Internet\-facing load balancer routes requests from clients over the Internet to targets\.
+   1. For **Scheme**, an internet\-facing load balancer routes requests from clients over the Internet to targets\.
 An internal load balancer routes requests to targets using private IP addresses\.

    1. For **Listeners**, the default is a listener that accepts HTTP traffic on port 80\.
 You can keep the default listener settings, modify the protocol or port of the listener, or choose **Add** to add another listener\.